FAQs

 We ask that potential members self-identify as a person with a disability or as an ally, as well as a filmmaker, writer, actor, creative, or industry professional.
 You can sign up by responding to a few questions on our Facebook group here and you can complete this short membership questionnaire in order to become a part of our Google Group listserv and our database of active filmmakers with disabilities.

 When we use the term ‘disability/disabled person’, we are using the social model of disability that also includes d/Deaf, HOH (hard of hearing), chronically ill, neurodiverse people, those with mental health conditions, and all people who wish to self-identify under any additional term.
+We believe in an inclusive and expansive definition of disability.
+This is about identity, community, and barriers placed upon disabled people, not rules to deem people ‘right’ or ‘wrong’.

 If you do not have a disability but are committed and actively working to support equity in the participation of filmmakers with disabilities in the industry, then we welcome you too.
 We are all in this together.